fuhsnn/slimcc/README.md

 Run it in base directory like `CC=~/slimcc/slimcc`, since internal header path is hardcoded for simplicity.

 ## What can it build?

 `slimcc` should be able to compile most C89 to C11 projects not requiring optional or compiler-specific features.

-A CI workflow is set up to `make test` real-world projects in a Debian container with `cc` `gcc` `cpp` uninstalled.
-The lineup includes Curl, Git, OpenSSL, PHP, Perl, Python, PostgreSQL, and continues to grow.
-Please have a look a the [workflow](https://github.com/fuhsnn/slimcc/blob/main/.github/workflows/linux_thirdparty.yml), [dockerfile](https://github.com/fuhsnn/slimcc/blob/main/scripts/debian_asan.Dockerfile), and [build instructions](https://github.com/fuhsnn/slimcc/blob/main/scripts/linux_thirdparty.bash) to verify this claim.
+For testing, a CI workflow is set up to not only build real C codebases in a container with `slimcc` as the sole C compiler (no `cc`/`gcc`/`cpp`), but also expect 100% pass rate from their test-suites.
+The lineup includes the likes of CPython, Curl, Git, jq, OpenSSH, OpenSSL, PHP, Perl, PostgreSQL, Sqlite, Toybox, and Zstd; please have a look at the [workflow](https://github.com/fuhsnn/slimcc/blob/main/.github/workflows/linux_thirdparty.yml), [dockerfile](https://github.com/fuhsnn/slimcc/blob/main/scripts/debian_asan.Dockerfile), and [build instructions](https://github.com/fuhsnn/slimcc/blob/main/scripts/linux_thirdparty.bash) to verify this claim.

 `musl` is also buildable sans complex numbers, it's a goal to set up a self-hosted `slimcc-musl` environment.